ballerina-platform/ballerina-release/release-notes/swan-lake-alpha4-release-note.md

 - Unused variables declared with `var` of which the inferred type includes subtypes of `error` result in a compilation error.
 - The `error<*>` syntax has been removed.
 - Relational expressions are no longer supported with numeric values when the static types of the operands belong to different ordered types.
-- The `indexOf` and `lastIndexOf` functions of the `lang.array` lang library cannot be used with values that do not belong to `anydata`.
+- The `lang.array:indexOf` and `lang.array:lastIndexOf` lang library functions cannot be used with values that do not belong to `anydata`.
 - An object used as the iterable value in a `foreach` statement, `from` clause, or `join` clause  must be a subtype of `object:Iterable`.
 - The `RawTemplate` type is now a distinct type.
 - The filler value of the `decimal` type is now `+0d`.